 is accepted by more than 800 colleges nationwide and allows you to apply to any participating school with one application.

-is accepted by 57 of the 64 SUNY campuses and allows you to apply to any of the 57 SUNY colleges with one application.
+is accepted by most SUNY campuses and allows you to apply to any of them with one application.

 SUNY’s Educational Opportunity Program (EOP) provides access, academic support and financial aid to students who show promise for succeeding in college but who may not have otherwise been offered admission.